2012 Delhi gang rape and murder: Anatomy of Violence by Deepa Mehta

-Indian-Canadian filmmaker Deepa Mehta's 2016 film Anatomy of Violence was also based on the incident, exploring the social conditions and lack of mental and sexual education in Indian society that made it possible.
+Indian-Canadian filmmaker Deepa Mehta's 2016 film Anatomy of Violence was also based on the incident, exploring the social conditions and lack of mental and Sex education in Indian society that made it possible.

 Crime Patrol: "A Nation Awakens"

 "A Nation Awakens" is the 296th and 297th special two-part episode of the fourth season of the Sony TV television series Crime Patrol (which features real crime stories) and the 546th and 547th episodes overall.
 Originally aired in two parts on 21 September and 22 September 2013, the episodes were written by Subramanian S. Iyer and director by R. Amit Kumar Jha.
-The principal photography of the episodes was held in Mumbai, India and was commenced in the first week of January 2013.
+The principal photography of the episodes was held in Mumbai, and was commenced in the first week of January 2013.
 The episode was hosted by Anup Soni and role of head police inspector was played by Sanjeev Tyagi.

 Netflix series Delhi Crime

-Richie Mehta, a Canadian filmmaker, made a seven-part web television series titled Delhi Crime in 2019.
+Richie Mehta, a Canadian filmmaker, made a seven-part web series titled Delhi Crime in 2019.
 It was based on the aftermath and the subsequent manhunt of the perpetrators of the case.
-Starring Shefali Shah, Rasika Duggal and Adil Hussain, the series was released on Netflix.
-This 7-episode series won the Best Drama Series at the 48th International Emmy Awards.
+Starring Shefali Shah, Rasika Dugal and Adil Hussain, the series was released on Netflix.
+This 7-episode series won the International Emmy Award for Best Drama Series at 48th International Emmy Awards.